IN THIS ARTICLE

 Artificial Intelligence is the endeavor to make machines and computers mimic human behaviour.
 It makes machines perform activities that hitherto needed human intervention, say, surgery or space exploration.

-The scope for AI is growing every day as machines become more integrated into human lives (try remembering your favourite colleague’s mobile number!).
+The scope for AI in the field of data science is growing every day as machines become more integrated into human lives (try remembering your favourite colleague’s mobile number!).
 As our demands from technology and machines grow, AI empowers them to fulfill and even go beyond our expectations.
+However, data scientists, ML engineers, deep learning researchers are still brainstorming hard to make the output more accurate and perfect.
 Here are some top AI trends that are emerging:

 More businesses use AI-based tools to automate their operations

 Things like entering data from paper invoices or reading contracts to identify risky clauses will no longer be necessary, thanks to machine learning and natural language processing.

 Netflix recommending movies ‘they think you’ll like’, phones that unlock by recognizing your face, chatbot assistants that help you to shop are all enabled by AI.